 Important: If you choose to install a Python which isn’t either of these two (system Python or brewed Python), the Homebrew team can only provide limited support.

-Homebrew provides a formula for Python 2.7.x and one for Python 3.x.
-They don’t conflict, so they can both be installed.
-The executable
+Homebrew provides one formula for Python 2.7.x and another for Python 3.x.
+The executables are organized as follows so that Python 2 and Python 3 can both be installed without conflict:

 Setuptools can be updated via pip, without having to re-brew Python: